dgazgalis/Workflows-Python-Scripts/README.md

 1) openmm-openff-openfe-grand-py311

     The openmm-openff-openfe-grand-py311 environment is streamlined for computational chemistry and molecular modeling, focusing on Python 3.11.
-It primarily includes the following core dependencies:
+It primarily includes the following dependencies:

         Python Version: 3.11
         Channels: Includes repositories from omnia, anaconda, conda-forge, essexlab, and defaults.